radiomicsgroup/dMRIMC/README.md

 We have generated signals for **225 unique realisations of each substrate**, obtained by varying the intrinsic intra-cellular diffusivity `D0in` (5 values), the intrinsic extra-cellular diffusivity `D0ex` (5 values), and the cell membrane permeability `kappa` (9 values).
 This leads to a **total of 4050 signals for each ($b$,δ,Δ) measurement**.
 Note that we release separate signal/parameter arrays for each `kappa` value, with each array having 450 different signals (5 values of `D0in`, 5 for `D0ex` times 18 substrates) due to file size constraints (please see the [reference_signal_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_signal_arrays) and the [reference_param_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_param_arrays) folders).

-## Selecting array subsets and parameter configurations
+## Selecting signal subsets and tissue parameter configurations
 Below you will find a practical example that will illustrate how to use these synthetic signals to fit _Histo-μSim_ on your data.

 Briefly, script [get_closest_scheme.py](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/get_closest_scheme.py) will find subset of synthetic measurements that most closely match the acquisition scheme ($b$, δ, Δ) that you used to acquire your data.
 Additionally, it will also normalize the dMRI measurements you provided in the input NIFTI file so that the signal at $b$ = 0 is 1 (our synthetic signals are bound within 0 and 1).